Preparing for an emergency situation or disaster ultimately comes down to two questions – should you stay or should you go?

 With all of this being said, all home preparedness planning is still going to boil down to a core foundation of essential elements that you should look to build into your home’s preparedness strategy and it’s in these fundamental areas that this guide will help you get started.

-With the essential elements of a home preparedness plan in place, you can then look to build on to this to make your home ready for any particular threats you think are most likely given your situation – these guides will help you get it done.
+With the essential elements of a home preparedness plan in place, you can then look to build on to this to make your home ready for any particular threats you think are most likely given your situation – these response-specific guides will help you get it done.

 Water and Hydration